 Patients may see improvements in symptom control on the first day of use; however, like with other steroid nasal sprays, patients may need to wait 3-4 days to achieve the best effects.

-Clarinaze (mometasone) nasal spray is the newest addition to steroid sprays available over the counter without a prescription.
+Clarinaze (mometasone) nasal spray is the newest steroid spray available over the counter without a prescription.

 Clarinaze nasal spray is licensed for the treatment of the nasal symptoms of allergies for adults aged 18+.
 Clarinaze is a pharmacy-only medication available from conventional or online pharmacies.